raspberrypilearning/astro-pi-guide/hardware.md

 # Hardware Requirements

-You will also need a Sense HAT, to find out how to get one visit [astro-pi.org](http://astro-pi.org/hardware/)
+You will also need a Sense HAT.
+To find out how to get, one visit [astro-pi.org](http://astro-pi.org/hardware/)